-Before adopting an agreement pursuant to § 15.2-3106, each governing body shall advertise its intention to approve such an agreement in a manner gauged to ensure that the maximum number of persons within the locality are likely to be informed and shall include at least two of the following forms of publication: (i) at least once a week for two successive weeks in a newspaper having general circulation in its locality, and such noticeincluding such newspaper's online publication, if any, (ii) on any website of the locality, (iii) on any public access channel operated by the locality, to be aired during prime time programming and at least two other times during the day, or (iv) using any automated voice or text alert systems used by the locality.
+Before adopting an agreement pursuant to § 15.2-3106, each governing body shall advertise its intention to approve such an agreement in a manner gauged to ensure that the maximum number of persons within the locality are likely to be informed and shall include at least two of the following forms of publication: (i) at least once a week for two successive weeks in a newspaper having general circulation in its locality, and such notice including such newspaper's online publication, if any, (ii) on any website of the locality; (iii) on any public access channel operated by the locality, to be aired during prime time programming and at least two other times during the day; (iv) using any automated voice or text alert systems used by the locality; or (v) posting at the local public library established pursuant to § 42.1-33, if any.
 In addition, any resident of the locality annually filing a written request for notification with the locality shall be provided notice by the locality in a manner mutually agreed upon by the locality and such individual.
 The request shall include the resident's name, address, zip code, daytime telephone number, and electronic mail address, if available.
 Such notice shall include a descriptive summary of the proposed agreement.
 The summary shall describe the new boundary, but need not include a metes and bounds description.
 The publication shall include a statement that a copy of the agreement is on file in the office of the clerk of the governing body which is considering the proposed agreement.
 A joint publication of the proposed agreement by the localities which otherwise meets the requirements of this section shall satisfy this requirement.
 If joint publication is used, the publication costs shall be apportioned between the participating localities in the manner agreed upon by them.
 After providing the notice required by this section, each locality shall hold at least one public hearing on the agreement prior to its adoption.